franke-hub/SDL/README.md

 **ALL** content in this distribution may be copied, but
 - Your license is not exclusive.
 No person or entity can restrict any other person or entity's usage of *any* content.
-- Imported content retains the copyright, copying and licensing restrictions of the original author (or source, if no copyright information was included in the imported content.)
+- Imported content retains the copyright, copying, and licensing restrictions of the original author (or source, if no copyright information was included in the imported content.)
 Every SDL distribution file containing imported content contains